BruinPlanTeam/BruinPlan/README.md

 - See all required courses for your major loaded from our database
 - Drag courses into a 4-year quarterly schedule
 - System blocks you from adding classes if you haven't taken prerequisites
-- Get warnings if a quarter goes over 21 units
+- System blocks you from adding classes if a quarter would exceed 21 units (visual warning shown)

 **Progress Tracking**
 - See how much of your degree you've completed
-- Track progress by requirement type (Lower Division, Upper Division, GE, etc.)
+- Track progress by requirement type (Prep, Major, Tech Breadth, Sci-Tech, GE, etc.)
+- Progress bar shows completion percentage for each requirement category

 **Saving Plans**
 - Create an account to save your plans